 Cinnamon may hide in the cupboard

-or sit in its own special container —
+or sit in her own special container —

 on the sideboard with salt and pepper.